AkanimohOD19A/submission_MLOPs24-cohort/README.md

 ![img_1.png](img_1.png)

 You should have zenml after this.
-Now run the __run_pipeline__ script with the stated parameters:
+Now run the __run_pipeline__ script with the stated parameters for the period in review:
 - taxi-type: "-t" yellow or green
 - year: "-y" year
 - month: "-m" month

 E.g `python run_pipeline.py -t yellow -y 2023 -m 07`

+For time management, a sample is taken and a simple Linear Regression is trained on this.

+Now `zenml up`, if you are on windows `zenml up --blocking` - this will launch a UI to review your steps/pipeline, like in the image above.

 The script would run the training pipeline and store the results from training, it also returns the mlflow artifact directory to review the *r2*, *mse* and *rmse* trained values.